1916 Bursary Fund

 - Students from communities, groups or areas that are socio-economically disadvantaged or that have low levels of participation in higher education, including those who have experienced homelessness, the care system, survivors of domestic violence, and those who have experience of the criminal justice system.

-- had a five-year break in studies since leaving the course, and
+- had a three-year break in studies since leaving the course, and

 - are returning to attend an approved course.